duxingzhe/algorithm-notes/README.md

 If you are a student for Computer Science, you can study and fellow this respository at once.

-I have worked for a year, and now can partially understand the open course.
+I have worked for a year, and now can partially understand the open courses.
 So I decide to take some notes for improvement.

 The videos of Introduction to Algorithm have been updated.
 Please visit: